Bisi Alimi, a Nigerian activist who received death threats after he came out tells us about his experience growing up in his home country.

 We have to recognise this battle has to be fought, owned and championed by Africans.
 Western involvement should be through support, if and when needed.

 If we want social change, we must be ready to pay for it.
 Many activists on the continent are doing the job for little or no money because they are passionate and selfless, but they still have to buy food, pay for rent and take transportation.
-I hope we can get more funding to LGBTQ+ organisations in Africa and for Africans in the diaspora, not funding via Western organisations, but direct funding.
+I hope we can get more funding to LGBTQI+ organisations in Africa and for Africans in the diaspora, not funding via Western organisations, but direct funding.

 Companies should get involved, beyond just paying lip service to equality.
 Businesses thrive where people can be true to themselves.
-If they don't support LGBTQ+ rights and talk to government and civil society about these issues, they lose valuable employees and customers.
+If they don't support LGBTQI+ rights and talk to government and civil society about these issues, they lose valuable employees and customers.